barondebajit/cli-firewall/README.md

 # Python Network Firewall

-A simple yet powerful network firewall implemented in Python, capable of filtering incoming and outgoing network traffic based on IP addresses and ports.
+A simple yet powerful network firewall implemented in Python, capable of filtering incoming and outgoing network traffic based on IPv4 addresses and ports.

 ## Features